zero-os/tlog/tlog/README.md

 # Implementation

 Transaction logs are stored as a tree-like structure to support forks.
 Every node will only have a reference to its parent node, so that at `replay` the path of the whole transaction log can be calculated beforehand.
-Every branch will have a reference to the metadata of its parent tree at the time of the fork, which contains the `head` and `tail` nodes, and that enables branch rebasing.
+Every branch will have a reference to the metadata of its parent tree at the time of the fork, which contains the `head` and `tail` nodes, which enable us to support branch rebasing in the future.

+If a fork from an empty branch was issued, a new root branch will be created

 ## Use Case: